Since the profile of bees has increased significantly in recent years, so has interest in beekeeping, but also honey.

 Below is a ready packaged piece of “comb honey” (again, a premium-priced offering).
 This is sections of beeswax honeycomb.
 Again, the whole comb is edible.

 Retaining the pollen in honey has key benefits.
 For example, it is possible for regulators to locate the origin of illegal honey imports.
 In addition, the presence of pollen can help to authenticate a premium-priced honey, such as orange blossom honey, thus protecting ethical suppliers.
-For me, these are two of the key benefits of ensuring pollen is present in honey.
+The study of pollen in honey is called melissopalynology.

 There is also an argument that filtering reduces